wsameer/tt-templates/templates/next-block-editor-app/README.md

 You can either start a fresh project from this editor or copy over the editor or parts you need to your own projects.
 Make sure to check out the [Tiptap documentation](https://tiptap.dev) for more information on how to use Tiptap.

+> [!Important]
+> Do note that these templates are free to access only for evaluation purposes.
+If you wish to use Tiptap's paid features, you will need to comply with the [Tiptap Pro License](https://tiptap.dev/pro-license).
+To summarize, you can use the Tiptap Pro extensions for free in development or for personal reasons, but you will need to purchase a license to use them in production or commercially.
+> All code in this repository is licensed under the [Tiptap Pro License](https://tiptap.dev/pro-license) and may not be be distributed or used in production without a valid license.

 ## Folder structure